ThrottlingTroll/ThrottlingTroll/README.md

 ```

 ThrottlingTroll's configuration (both for ingress and egress) is represented by [ThrottlingTrollConfig](https://github.com/scale-tone/ThrottlingTroll/blob/main/ThrottlingTroll/ThrottlingTrollConfig.cs) class.
-It contains a list of rate limiting Rules and some other settings.
+It contains a list of rate limiting Rules and some other settings and it can be configured:

+* Statically, via appsettings.json.
+* Programmatically, at service startup.
+* Dynamically, by providing a callback, which ThrottlingTroll will periodically call to get updated values.

+See more examples for all of these options below.

+### Configuring rules and limits

 Each Rule defines a pattern that HTTP requests should match.
 A pattern can include the following properties (all are optional):
 * **UriPattern** - a Regex pattern to match request URI against.
 Empty string or null means any URI. **Note that this value is treated as a Regex**, so symbols that have special meaning in Regex language must be escaped (e.g. to match a query string specify `\\?abc=123` instead of `?abc=123`).